Sannabs/Datafin-HRMS-Docs-And-Backend/Datafin-HRMS-Docs/docs/api/employee-api.md

 ### Resource-Level Access

-- Employees can only read their own data
+- STAFF can only read their own data
-- HR Officers can read all employee data
+- HR_STAFF can read all employee data
-- Department Heads can read their department's data
+- DEPARTMENT_ADMIN can read their department's data (plus own data)
-- Admins have full access
+- HR_ADMIN has full access